 I get it, honey.

-I remember times when every email refresh felt like a digital bomb waiting to explode my world, bringing news I didn’t want to hear.
+When every email refresh felt like a digital bomb waiting to explode my world, bringing news I didn’t want to hear.

 The decision.